tmtxt/tmtxt.github.com/_posts/2013-01-16-jekyll-bootstrap-blogging-platform-for-geeks.md

 backup and restore?
 * Have you ever encountered the problem when you want to display a piece of programming code in Wordpress, Blogspot,...?
-* Have you ever feel annoyed by the useless code that their WYSIWYG editor generates?
+* Have you ever feel annoyed by the useless code that their WYSIWYG editors generate?
 And to fix them you have to edit the markup manually, which is very complicated for us to focus on the main content.
 * Have you ever noticed that they took a long time to load the pages?
 * And so on...

-If you feel annoyed with those problems, it's time for you to find another better solution.
+If you feel annoyed with these problems, it's time for you to find another better solution.

 <!-- more -->